thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_4_ReduxStore.md

     })
 ```

-Next, in your containers it could be use like this :
+Then in your containers it could be use like this :

 ```javascript
 import React, { useState, useEffect } from 'react'